abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 * Response time.
 * Status code counts etc...

 These metrics are not just collected; they are reported to a monitoring system at regular intervals.
-By doing so, the development and operations teams can visualize these metrics on dashboards (we will see it in the _[Creating Custom Metrics in ASP.NET Core Applications](#creating-custom-metrics-in-aspnet-core-applications)_ section).
+By doing so, the development and operations teams can visualize these metrics on dashboards.
 These dashboards provide a real-time overview of the application's performance and health.

 ## Pre-Built Metrics